OpenBionics/Robot-Hands/Software/README.md

 To run this ROS package at first you must run

-	roscore
+	$roscore

 Then in another terminal tab you have to execute as super-user the command

-	#rosrun openbionics/robotHand.py serial_port
+	#rosrun openbionics/robotHand.py "serial_port"

-Replace <serial_port> with the port where your arduino is connected e.g /dev/ttyACM0.
+Replace "serial_port" with the port where your arduino is connected e.g /dev/ttyACM0.

 To send the aperture value to the robot hand you have to run the command

-	$rosrun openbionics/Main.py <aperture>
+	$rosrun openbionics/Main.py "aperture"

-Replace the <aperture> with a desired number between 0 and 1.
+Replace the "aperture" with a desired number between 0 and 1.